instructlab/instructlab/docs/install-ilab-with-wsl.md

 - GPU: Geforce RTX 3060 Laptop GPU (12GB VRAM)

-Throughout this tutorial, we will be using the following software tools and packages:
+This tutorial will use the following software tools and packages:

 - Windows PowerShell